Kitchen Stewardship | Caring for All Our Gifts

 Isn’t that lovely?

-Who Should use Soil Based Organisms?
+Who Should Use Soil Based Organisms?

 Before you freak out and run to wash all the vegetables in your fridge again, there are actually some benefits to soil based probiotics.

 Many people, most notably Jordan Rubin of The Maker’s Diet and Ancient Nutrition supplements, credit soil-based organisms (SBOs) for their miraculous recovery.
 In Rubin’s case, he saw nearly 70 specialists globally for his severe Crohn’s Disease and related complications.
-Rubin says SBOs finally brought him back from the brink of death (quite literally).
+Rubin says SBO probiotics finally brought him back from the brink of death (quite literally).

 soil